elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-29-cs3103-lecture-7-iot-protocols-and-application-development.md

 ![CS3103-7-19.PNG]({{site.baseurl}}/img/CS3103-7-19.PNG)

-- State what you want to observe
+- State what you want to observe, `observe = 0`
 - Server will register
 - Server will continue send data over a period of time
 - Observe number will be random generated at first but will be increasing order afterwards
+- Token sent will be the same throughout

 ### Block transfer
 - Extension added to CoAP Spec